skylerjokiel/ditto-dql-cli/README.md

 npm run dev
 ```

 The terminal will automatically import the movie dataset on first run.
+If a `benchmark_baselines.ndjson` file exists in the root directory, it will also import baseline data.

 ## Basic Commands